Huioqy/Voice-Recorder-for-Voiceprint-Testing/README.md

 https://www.docker.com/products/docker-desktop

+## Docker shared Drives setting

+Edit the "Settings" of docker: Add the local Drives where this package files are put.

 ## Run the Voice Recorder Website

 Use Terminal (or Powershell on Windows 10) and cd to the root path of this folder.